Zioan vs Slack: Self-Hosted Workspace vs Cloud Chat

 Slack is the default team chat app for thousands of companies.
 It handles messaging, channels, and integrations well.
 But it's only chat — you still need separate tools for documents, project management, and CRM.

-Zioan is a self-hosted workspace that combines chat, documents, kanban boards, CRM, calendars, code snippets, and guest portals in one application.
+Zioan is a self-hosted workspace that combines chat, documents, kanban boards, CRM, calendars, code snippets, and a guest portal in one application.
 Everything runs on your server, with a one-time license fee instead of per-seat monthly billing.

 This page compares the two across features, pricing, data ownership, and team fit so you can decide which makes sense for your situation.